GoogleCloudDataproc/initialization-actions/tony/README.md

 * ```cluster_prefix``` argument sets a prefix in created cluster name
 * ```bucket_name``` argument sets a place where init action will be placed

-This script is used for testing dr-elephant on 1.1,1.2,1.3 dataproc images with single, standard and HA configurations.
-After clusters are created, script submit spark jobs on them.
+This script is used for testing Tony using 1.3 dataproc images with standard configurations.
+After clusters are created, script submit Hadoop jobs on them.

 ## Important notes